im-smuze/mypage/content/authors/admin/_index.md

 I received my Bachelor's Degree from University of Jinan in 2020, where I was adivsed by Prof. Lixin Du.

-My research interests involve Computer Vision and its combination with Natural Language Processing, including Medical Report Generation and Image Captioning.
+My research interests involve Natural Language Processing and its combination with Computer Vision and Healthcare, including Radiology Report Generation and Image Captioning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.